a) Basis of preparation

 Monetary assets and liabilities denominated in foreign currencies as at

-the balance sheet date are translated using the foreign exchange rates
+the balance sheet date are reported using the foreign exchange rates as

 recognised in the statement of profit and loss.
-Non-monetary assets and
+Non monetary assets

 Exchange differences arising on a monetary item that, in substance,

-forms part of an enterprise''s net investment in a non-integral foreign
+forms part of the Company''s net investment in a non integral foreign

 operation are accumulated in a foreign currency translation reserve in

-the enterprise''s financial statements.
+the Company''s financial statements.
 Such exchange differences are

-The Company uses foreign exchange forward contracts and option contracts (derivatives) to mitigate its risk of changes in foreign currency
+The Company uses forward contracts, option contracts and swap contracts

+(derivatives) to mitigate its risk of changes in foreign currency

-exchange rates and does not use them for trading or
+exchange rates and interest rates.
+The Company does not use derivatives

 The premium or discount on foreign exchange forward contracts is